cheminfo/octochemdb/pubchem/README.md

+# Local development

+Better if you have docker installed and create the 2 following aliases

+- `alias mongod="docker container rm mongod; docker run --name mongod -p 27017:27017 mongo"`
+- `alias mongo="docker exec -it mongod mongo"`

+You can then easily create a new installe of mongod

 # node-pubchem

 In this project we make a copy of pubchem and carefully calculate the monoisotopic mass of each of the molecule as well as the molecular formula taking into account charges, parts and isotopes.